 Australia has strict quarantine laws in place to help minimise the risk of exotic pests and diseases entering the country.

-When you arrive in Australia, your baggage may be inspected by DAFF Biosecurity officers, x-rayed or checked by a detector dog team.
+When you arrive in Australia, your baggage may be inspected by Department of Agriculture's Biosecurity officers, x-rayed or checked by a detector dog team.

 You should be aware of current quarantine import restrictions so that you avoid bringing back items of quarantine concern, such as fresh fruit, plant cuttings, seeds and nuts, and anything made from wood, plant or animal material – this includes meat and poultry products.